davidgiven/cpm65/README.md

   - It supports drive 0: only.

   - This port runs completely bare-metal and does not use any ROM routines.

+  - The 8096 port uses the extra memory, giving an impressive 56.5kB TPA.
+The other ports have a less impressive 25kB.

   - The PET port has a SCREEN driver.